bosgithub/XGBoost/README.md

 ##### Supervised Learning: Regression:

+---

 #### What is XGBoost?
-XGBoost is an optimized gradient boosting machine library, which stands for extreme gradient boosting.
-The algorithm has these following features:
+XGBoost is an optimized gradient boosting machine learning library, it is fast and performs well.
+It stands for extreme gradient boosting.
+The algorithm runs at the back is gradient boosting decision tree algorithm and has these following features:

 1. Sparse Aware implementation with automatic handling of missing data values.
 2. Block Structure to support the parallelization of tree construction.